machine-data-hub/lib/docs/source/tutorial.rst

     $ mdh list

-This will list out the dataset ID, name, and number of files for each dataset.
+This will list out the dataset ID, name, number of individual files, and file size for each dataset.

 Get Metadata
 ^^^^^^^^^^^^